Kat Hing Wai

 Kat Hing Wai (吉慶圍) is a Punti walled village in the Yuen Long District of Hong Kong.
 The village is popularly known as Kam Tin, from the name of the local area.
-Kat Hing Wai is home to about 400 descendants of the Tang Clan, one of the "Five Great Clans" of the territory who settled here from China during the Song Dynasty.
+Kat Hing Wai is home to about 400 descendants of the Tang Clan, one of the "Five Great Clans" of the territory who settled here from China during the Song dynasty.
 The village walls were added in the 17th century.
 The Tangs are Punti people descended from Southern China and were the first to settle in Hong Kong.
 Kat Hing Wai's residents speak the Weitou dialect, a Yue dialect.

 Three other walled villages, Wing Lung Wai, Tai Hong Wai, and Kam Hing Wai are located nearby and were built around the same time.

 Administration

 Kat Hing Wai is a recognized village under the New Territories Small House Policy.

 History

 Kat Hing Wai was established during the reign of the Ming Chenghua Emperor (r.
 1464–1487).
 The walls enclosing Kat Hing Wai were built by Tang Chue-yin (鄧珠彥) and Tang Chik-kin (鄧直見) in the early years of the Kangxi reign (1661–1722) of the Qing dynasty.

 The Six-Day War (1899) was fought between the British Empire and the major punti clans of the New Territories in Hong Kong on 14–19 April 1899.
 The Tang Clan joined other punti clans in resisting the British takeover of the New Territories and established a defensive position at Kat Hing Wai.
 After the British defeated the punti clans, the iron gates were symbolically dismantled and shipped to London to be put on display.
 Following repatriation requests from the Tang Clan in 1924, the gate was eventually returned in 1925 by Sir Edward Stubbs.
 As a celebration, Kat Hing Wai displays a tablet as an account of this incident by the entrance.
-Because of this, Kat Hing Wai became a very unique place where have a strong icon in both architectural and historical background to be studied.
+Because of this, Kat Hing Wai became a unique place where have a strong icon in both architectural and historical background to be studied.